SoftMoore/CPRL-Java-3rd/README.md

 ### Appendix A <br>The Compiler Project

 There are several general approaches for a compiler project in an academic course on compiler construction.
 One approach is to give detailed explanations and a complete implementation for a compiler for one source language but then concentrate the project around writing a compiler for a different source language.
-Another approach is to give explanations and **partial** implementations about how to write a compiler for a particular source language and then to concentrate the project around finishing the incomplete work and possibly extending the source language or targeting a different computer architecture.
+Another approach is to give explanations and a **partial** implementation for a compiler for a particular source language and then to concentrate the project around finishing the incomplete work and possibly extending the source language or targeting a different computer architecture.
 This book uses the latter approach.

-The overall project of developing a compiler for CPRL is divided into 11 smaller projects as described below (numbered 0-10) as described below.
+The overall project of developing a compiler for CPRL is divided into 11 smaller projects (numbered 0-10) as described below.
 For most of the projects, the GitHub repository has lots of both complete and skeletal code to help you get started plus CPRL test programs that can be used to check your work.
 For each project you should test your compiler with both correct and incorrect CPRL programs as explained in the project descriptions.

 ### Organizational Structure of the Compiler Project